Pineapple Black Bean Slow Cooker Turkey Chili

 This post may contain affiliate links.
 Read my disclosure policy.

-Add this crockpot chili recipe to your dinner menu, especially for those crazy nights.
-With just a little bit of preparation. you can walk in the door to a delicious and satisfying pot of deliciousness.
+• Loaded with good stuff.
 Your family will love to dig into a bowl of this ground turkey chili.
-It’s loaded with sweet and spicy flavors, as well as healthy protein, fiber, and vegetables.
+It’s loaded with sweet and spicy flavors, plus satisfying protein, fiber, and vegetables.

 Ingredients for Turkey Chili

-• Ground turkey – lean ground turkey breast keeps the fat and calories low, but any ground turkey will work
+• Ground Turkey – Lean turkey keeps the fat and calories low, but any ground turkey will work in this recipe.
+You can also substitute ground chicken or ground beef.

-• Pineapple tidbits – I used canned, but you can also use 2 cups of fresh chopped pineapple.
+• Pineapple – I know what you’re thinking.
+Pineapple?
+In chili?
+Trust me, you haven’t lived until you’ve chucked a can of pineapple tidbits into your chili.
+The sweet-meets-savory combination of flavors is amazing.
+I used canned, but you can also use 2 cups of fresh chopped pineapple.

-• Canned black beans – rinsed and drained.
-I prefer low sodium so I can control the salt content
+• Black Beans – Canned black beans work perfectly.
+Remember to rinse and drain them first.
+I prefer low-sodium beans so I can control the salt content, but you do you.

 • Shredded cheddar cheese is always a classic.